Bourgoin, Plate 171

 - All the internal angles of the constituent polygons are a multiple of 36°.

-- Contains three regular five-pointed star polygons with vertex angle of 36°.
+- Contains one regular five-pointed star polygon with vertex angle of 36°.

 - Contains one regular 10-pointed star polygon with vertex angle of 72°.